-- Objective 1 Investigate 100% of all reported animal to human bites. - Objective 2 Investigate 100% of all reported exposures of domestic animal to positively confirmed or suspected high risk rabies carriers.
+Objective 1 Investigate 100% of all reported animal to human bites.

+Objective 2 Investigate 100% of all reported exposures of domestic animal to positively confirmed or suspected high risk rabies carriers.
 This will include bats, skunks, raccoons, and fox.

-Decrease the euthanasia rate of healthy or treatable pets by 50% by year 2013.
+Decrease the euthanasia rate of healthy or treatable pets by 50% by year 2014.

 Objective 1 Proactive adoption program.

-Objective 2 Pro prote spaying, neutering, and breeding restraint through education in schools, media, and public relations.
-Objective 3Pro ovide for or create a network to ensure affordable, accessible spay/neuter services throughout the county by 2013.
-Solicitation of area veterinarians will be perused and continue Spay/Neuter Assistance Program (SNAP).
-Objective 4 Increase rescue group and foster care placement of impounded animals as well as referrals of the general public about these organizations to reduce intake.
+Objective 2 Promote spaying, neutering, and breeding restraint through education in schools, media, and public relations.

+Objective 3 Provide for or create a network to ensure affordable, accessible spay/neuter services throughout the county by 2014.
+Solicitation of area veterinarians will be perused and continue Spay/Neuter Assistance as well as referrals of the general public about these organizations to reduce intake.